Schnalzen: Playing

 Schnalzen is usually played by 4 players who each start with a score of 20 (penalty) points ([Straf-]Punkte).

 Dealing

-The dealer deals a packet of 3 cards to each player in turn, turns the next face up for trumps and then deals another packet of 2 cards to each player.
+The dealer deals a packet of 3 cards to each player in turn, turns the next face up for trump and then deals another packet of 2 cards to each player.

 If the trump is a Ten, everyone has to play (mitgehen).

 Staying at home

 Beginning with forehand, each player, in clockwise order, now elects to either to 'play' or to 'stay at home' (daheimbleiben) i.e. to drop out of the current deal; in which case they receive an additional penalty point.

 The dealer may not step out; other players may do so if they have more than 5 points left, in which case only 1 plus point is added to their score.

 Trick-taking and scoring

 Each trick taken counts as one point off the score.
 Winning all the tricks is rewarded with a deduction of 10 points and the others must add 10 penalty points to their score.
 If a player plays, but fails to take any tricks, he is 'whipped' (geschnalzt, hence the name of the game) and incurs an additional 10 penalty points.

 The winner is the first player to reach zero points first.
 The remaining players then pay out an amount corresponding to their respective points difference.